 Collaborative Pianist

-Passionate about music education and choral conducting, Christian is currently pursuing her Master of Arts in Teaching at Rhode Island College, while completing her minor in Spanish.
+Having started playing piano at the age of three, Christian has been accompanying choruses since she was thirteen and directing from the age of seventeen.
+Passionate about choral conducting, Christian is currently pursuing her Master of Arts in Conducting at Rhode Island College, while completing her

 Annette Emerson - Electric Violin